-David and Jackie Haeq had an absolute right to a hearing and/or notice of a hearing to contest the State's reasons for seizing, depriving and/or forfeiting their property, used as their primary means to provide a livelihood, "in days if not hours" - including the opportunity to bond it out prior to judgment, according to all U.S. and Alaska Supreme constitutional due process quarantees.
-This hearing and/or notice of hearing was to be given before the ex parte property deprivation substantially harmed David or Jackie.
+David and Jackie Haeq had an absolute right to a hearing and/or notice of a hearing to contest the State's reasons for seizing, depriving and/or forfeiting their property, used as their primary means to provide a livelihood, "in days if not hours" - including the opportunity to bond it out prior to according to U.S. and judgement, Alaska Supreme Court constitutional due process guarantees.
+This hearing and/or notice to be given before the ex parte property hearing was of deprivation substantially harmed David or Jackie.
 In addition they were to be given notice before the hearing that the State wished to forfeit their property and to be given the charges authorizing this - including the State's justification for doing so - in order that they would know what and how to oppose.
-It is equally clear that David and Jackie Haeq were denied any and/or all of this guaranteed constitutional due process.
+It is equally clear that David and Jackie Haeg were denied any and/or all of this guaranteed constitutional due process.